Applications Still Considered for Gotham 2017-18

 Community Formation: Gotham provides a community of peers, from diverse backgrounds and vocations, who are committed to each others’ spiritual growth and calling to serve the common good of the city through a renewed integration of faith and work.

 The Gotham Program is a nine-month program (similar to an Executive Education program) for mid- to high-level leaders who are employed full-time in Nashville and have three to 30 years of working experience.
-Our classes are targeted to be fifty percent men and fifty percent women between the ages of 25 and 65 working in various fields including law, music, education, government, non-profit, design, medicine and small businesses.
+Our classes are targeted to be fifty percent men and fifty percent women between the ages of 25 and 65 working in various fields including law, music, education, government, nonprofit, design, medicine, and small businesses.
 Participants in the program should have at least 3 years of work experience in any industry.
-Ages spanned from 28-65 with a median age of 39 in the 2015-16 class.
+Ages spanned from 27-70 with a median age of 40 in the first two classes.

 The Gotham Program utilizes diverse pedagogical methods to create a learning community of committed leaders with a passion for cultural renewal: